-Hemp is a plant with magical properties, it is part of the Cannabis Sativa family and has a wide variety of uses; from its medicinal uses, to its nutritional benefits and its unique ability to be an eco-friendly fibre with real world application.
+Hemp is a plant with magical properties, it is part of the Cannabis Sativa family and has a wide variety of uses; from its medicinal uses to its nutritional benefits and its unique ability to be an eco-friendly fiber with real-world application.

 Hemp is not meant for smoking or getting high from.
 To be classified as hemp most legal states require the plant to have almost no THC, the chemical that causes you to feel high.
 Hemp is rather known for its industrious material usage.